drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Non-developers will learn how to leverage Jupyter Notebooks for fun and profit.

 ## Long
-Every day more teams and organizations are attempting to do The DevOps.
-This includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But, there is not a significant amount of development work occurring.
+Every day more teams and organizations are attempting to do "The DevOps".
+This includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But, there is not a significant amount of actual development work occurring.

 Many organizations are asking operation teams to shift towards a development focus.
-There are good reasons for this including reliably and the ability to scale.
+There are good reasons for this, including reliably and the ability to scale.
 But this is a nontrivial request.
 Existing workloads and responsibilities are not offloaded.
 Little bandwidth is available for transforming a team.

 The lack of development within these teams leads to manual playbooks and intervention to fill the gaps in their tools.
 This is inefficient and error-prone.
 The result is a negative feedback loop, preventing the fostering of coding skills.
 But, there is a more gradual, less disruptive approach to embrace coding.